buttonpushertv/lettertokens/README.md

 A module for FoundryVTT providing LetterTokens for use in any RPG setting/system

 ---
+# UPDATED TO v.2.0.0:
+There are now Actor Compendiums for each token style.
+You can import these Generic NPC actors for easy and quick addition to any game world.

+---

 Use these LetterTokens to help your games run more efficiently.
 Spend less time going back and forth between your game and other materials.
 Spend less time on setup of combat encounters.